pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 = f.text_field :price
 ```

-And back in the product form to render the fields we will just take advantage of
+And back in the product form, to render the fields, we’ll just take advantage of
-the fact that `fields_for` yields a block for each association and pass the form
+the fact that `fields_for` yields a block for each association and we’ll pass the form
 helper object to the partial.

 ```slim